lilarin/dou-scrape-and-analyse/README.md

 ## Configuration

-You can modify the scraping configuration in the `app.config` section.
+You can modify the scraping configuration in the `app.config` section to specify domain and technologies to scrap.

 ## Launch